Dark-Developments/Kawaii/README.md

 </div>

-## Why ImGUI?
+## Installation (Windows):

-- performant
-- relyability
+- Download The .jar
+- Run the Fabric Loader and Pick Version 1.21.3
+- Click Win + R and put %appdata% in the text box
-- simple to use
+- Navigate to the ".minecraft" folder then "mods"
-- minimal changes needed when porting to newer minecraft versions
+- Add the .jar to the mods folder and Run Minecraft 1.21 Fabric